Is the top number of your blood pressure reading sometimes 89 and the bottom number 69?

 I know it’s accurate because it’s not anomalous; I often get readings in which the top number is in the 90s, even low 90s.

 In fact, on a number of occasions the reading was something like 96 over 59.

 Usually my systolic reading (top number) is between 100 and 105, but it’s been 89 at least three times.

 89 Over 69 Blood Pressure: Should You See a Doctor?

-Dreher, a critical care nurse for 30+ years, is owner/founder of NShore Patient Advocates in Chicago.
-She is also a former cardiovascular nurse clinician for Wisconsin Heart and Vascular.
+Dreher, a critical care nurse for 30+ years, is a former cardiovascular nurse clinician for Wisconsin Heart and Vascular.

 I’ve been working out hard and intensely for years, crushing it at the gym and ignoring those nutty warnings about exercises that people over 40 should never do.

 I train heavy and fierce, and this goes a long way at keeping my baseline blood pressure so low – even though it spikes during heavy lifts (which is a normal response to moving against resistance).